 “Nanyang”: Nostalgia and Longing

 The subject of drying fish appears with remarkable frequency in the works of modern Singapore artists in the 1960s and 1970s.
-During that time, artists such as Chen Chong Swee, Cheong Soo Pieng, Lim Tze Peng and other members of the Ten Men Art Group, travelled to fishing villages in Trengganu, Kelantan, and Kukup.
+During that time, artists such as Chen Chong Swee, Cheong Soo Pieng, Lim Tze Peng and other members of the Ten Men Art Group, travelled to fishing villages in Terengganu, Kelantan and Kukup.
 These outdoor sketching trips and the works produced in their course form part of the evolution of the Nanyang style.
 Finding themselves surrounded by attractive and fresh subject matter, these artists spent their days fruitfully; many sketches were the basis for full-fledged works in oil, watercolour, Chinese ink and colour, and even wood carving.

 Thomas Yeo, Gathering Dry Fishes.
 1960.
 Watercolour on paper.
 49 x 54 cm.
 Collection of National Heritage Board, Singapore.

-In a way, the “Nanyang” art of the sixties and seventies acts as a mirror, catching reflections of the responses by artists and the community to dramatic political changes on both sides of the Strait.
+In a way, the “Nanyang” art of the 60s and 70s acts as a mirror, catching reflections of the responses by artists and the community to dramatic political changes on both sides of the strait.
 Singapore’s relationship with Malaysia was being dramatically reconfigured.
 In Singaporean artists’ representations of Malaysian fishing village life during that time, there is no shadow of separation; “Nanyang” continues to encompass the nations of Singapore and Malaysia, uniting them through nostalgia and new works of art.
 On their visits to fishing villages on the east coast of Malaysia and other nearby places in the 1960s and 1970s, the artists were attracted by sights that no longer existed in Singapore due to its rapid industrialisation.
-Chen Chong Swee had painted the fishing villages in the west coast of Singapore in the 1960s, for example in Singapore West Coast (1962).
+Chen Chong Swee had painted the fishing villages in the west coast of Singapore in the 1960s, for example, in Singapore West Coast (1962).
 However, the development of the west coast led to the disappearance of these scenes and the artist began to travel to the east coast of Malaysia, often accompanied by his students such as Tan Teo Kwang (personal communication in Mandarin with Chen Chi Sing, 21 January 2011).
-In the colophon of his painting, South Islanders (1970), Chen Chong Swee celebrates the peace and harmony of village life in the Southern Islands:
+In the colophon of his painting, South Islanders (1970), Chen Chong Swee celebrates the peace and harmony of village life on the Southern Islands:

 The fisher folk live in simple joy and harmony